 Building Best Recycling Practices on Campus

-- The annual LEAVE GREEN event in spring is managed by the Residence Life SUS Committee and diverts many items away from dumpsters and to local non-profuit organizations.
+The annual LEAVE GREEN event in spring is managed by the Residence Life SUS Committee and diverts many items away from dumpsters and to local non-profit organizations.

-Many electronic itens can be accepted (e.g., computers keyboards, phones).
-Anything without a hard drive can go straight to Property Administration. - Some items will need a simple form processed if they have a F.I.T. property tag.
+Many electronic items can be accepted (e.g., computers keyboards, phones).
+Anything without a hard drive can go straight to Property Administration. - Some items will need a simple form processed if they have a Florida Tech property tag.
 Capital Asset Disposal Forms for these “tagged” items can be printed off the Florida Tech Property Administration website.
 Computers must first go to Tech Support to remove all information on the hard drives; once the hard drives are “wiped” they can go to Property Administration.

 For more information: